 Starting and managing a business is worth it, but it comes with a number of organizational challenges.
 “Clutter” doesn’t just refer to all the things piled high on your desk -- it can also apply to other aspects of your life as an entrepreneur.

 The education industry is without a doubt slow to adapt to changing conditions and in particular adapting to new technology.
 It takes a very convincing argument to get educational institutions to take on new ideas and pay out for new technology.
-Generally, education staff and even students are often expected to provide their own technology rather than expect their employer or education provider to pay out and provide much needed equipment that may help learners progress into the modern world.

 We already know the popular examples of big companies using celebrities to greatly boost their awareness like Michael Jordan and Nike, or William Shatner and Priceline but start-ups can also utilize celebrities to do the same thing.
 A tweet from a celebrity could put a startup in front of thousands – even millions of people